HyperCherrim/cits3403-group-project/README.md

 A description of the purpose of the application, explaining its design and use:

 To create schedules of study groups and their meetings.
-Plan dates, tag your units and chat with your peers.
+Plan dates and tag your units.

 A table with each row containing the i) UWA ID ii) name and iii) Github user name of the group members: